santiagvs/project-manager/README.md

 # README

-* This is a project management made with a tutorial, for learning purposes only.
+* This is a project management site made with a tutorial, for learning purposes only.